-Legacy sources of excessive nutrient-loading and the residual effects of excessive nutrient-loading on water resources prolong the causes and/ or effects of anthropogenic [6] eutrophication.
-A core strategy to address remedial action and to improve residual causes and/ or effects of anthropogenic eutrophication, is a prerequisite!
+Legacy sources of excessive nutrient-loading and the residual effects of excessive nutrient-loading on water resources prolong the causes and/or effects of anthropogenic^[6] eutrophication.
+A core strategy to address remedial action and to improve residual causes and/or effects of anthropogenic eutrophication, is a prerequisite!

-The core strategies for eutrophication management, therefore, are devised within an adopted management framework, comprising of Source Directed^[123], Resource Directed^[110] and Remediation Directed^[108] Management (FIGURE 39).
-Whereas Source Directed and Resource Directed Management employ measures and controls proactively, Remediation Directed Management, by its very nature, employs measures and controls reactively to address residual causes and effects93.
+The core strategies for eutrophication management, therefore, are devised within an adapted management framework, comprising Source Directed^[136], Resource Directed^[123] and Remediation Directed^[121] Management (FIGURE 39).
+Whereas Source Directed and Resource Directed Management employ measures and controls proactively, Remediation Directed Management, by its very nature, employs measures and controls reactively to address residual causes and effects.104